ngxs/store/docs/plugins/hmr.md

 # Hot Module Replacement

-Hot Module Replacement (HMR) is a WebPack feature to update code in a running app without rebuilding it.
+Hot Module Replacement (HMR) is a Webpack feature to update code in a running app without rebuilding it.
 This results in faster updates and less full page-reloads.
 In order to get HMR working with Angular CLI we first need to add a new environment and enable it.

 ### Add environment for HMR